aadennis/PythonSandboxAA/JupyterPlay/demo/nwide_to_homebank/readme.md

 Given a credit card csv file in Nationwide (UK) format, generate a csv format acceptable to Homebank.
 Nationwide excludes location data from its ofx output, hence no ofx conversion here.
 Homebank - it turns out that the [info] and [tag] fields are never exported to the QIF format.
-But they can be exported as the native .XHB format, so may have some value.
+But they can obviouisly be saved in their native format of .XHB, so may have some value.

 `get-content -Path .\(wildcard) >    `
 e.g.